OnixHoque/Python2Cpp/readme.md

-# Accessing Cpp Graph Library from Python
+# Accessing C++ Library from Python Code

-This repo demonstrats how we can use a Cpp library from Python by generating a shared object of the Cpp file.
+This repo demonstrats how we can use a C++ library from Python by generating a Cpp shared object.
 This can be done directly by adding a few extra flags in gcc, or using setuptools library provided in Python.
-The later is a more cleaner approach.
+The later is a much cleaner approach.

 The Cpp library is a simple Graph class that creates adjacency matrix dynamically through constructor.
 It also has other utility functions for printing the graph, setting edge, and freeing/disposing the dynamic memory.